Régis Debray: 1960 to 1973

-Born in Paris, Régis Debray studied at the École Normale Supérieure as taught by Louis Althusser.
+Born in Paris, Régis Debray studied at the École Normale Supérieure where he was taught by Louis Althusser.
 He appeared as himself in the cinema verité movie Chronique d'un été by Jean Rouch and Edgar Morin in 1960.
 He became an "agrégé de philosophie" in 1965.

-During the late 1960s he was a professor of philosophy at the University of Havana in Cuba, and became an associate of Che Guevara in Bolivia.
+During the late 1960s, he was a professor of philosophy at the University of Havana in Cuba and became an associate of Che Guevara in Bolivia.
 He wrote the book Revolution in the Revolution?, which analysed the tactical and strategic doctrines then prevailing among militant socialist movements in Latin America, and acted as a handbook for guerrilla warfare that supplemented Guevara's own manual concerning the topic.
 It was published in Cuba in the "Cuadernos" collection by Casa de las Americas in 1967, by Maspero in Paris, in New York (Monthly Review Press and Grove Press), Montevideo (Sandino), Milan (Feltrinelli), and Munich (Trikont).